 As at this date of this report, Exploration Permits are in effect for the Sky Lake and North Abitibi projects in respect of exploration programs planned at these projects, in particular the planned drilling program at Sky Lake.
-Exploration Plan applications have been submitted for the South Abitibi and Nipissing Cobalt projects for which the Company is awaiting approval from the government of Ontario.
+An Exploration Plan application has been submitted for the South Abitibi project for which the Company is awaiting approval from the government of Ontario.

-Developments during Fiscal 2023 and up to October 26, 2023
+Developments from July 1, 2023 and up to October 18, 2024